AnnickRynne/Battleship/README.md

 ## Acknowledgements to:
 - My cohort classmates for sharing useful information every day and useful info on the Code Institute Slack Channels
-- The developers who post helpful videos on games tutorials for beginners in JavaScript on YouTube
+- The developers who post helpful videos on games tutorials for beginners in python on YouTube